artdecocode/email/documentary/index.md

 %NPM: @artdeco/email%

-`@artdeco/email` is Send e-mails by direct connection to recipient's SMTP server.
+`@artdeco/email` Sends e-mails by direct connection to recipient's SMTP server with TLS upgrade support.
+You can use this for relay services also, e.g., on https://www.smtp2go.com.

 ```sh
 yarn add @artdeco/email